 The fact that we have the ability to have a choice and a say as to how we can heal our loved ones is something that we can all be excited about.
-From CBD hemp oil to acupuncture to specialized diets, there are ways to help our furry companions without the need for harmful conventional medications.
+From CBD hemp oil to acupuncture to specialized diets, there are ways to help our furry companions without the need to go straight to conventional medications.
 We are elated that holistic alternatives are making such a massive difference in so many human and animal lives.
 Here at Honest Paws, we are so happy to have a small part in delivering the positivity to our readers.

 As always, consult with your holistic vet regarding the appropriate way to move forward for your individual pup.